Nursing (543)

 543-114 - Nursing Management & Professional Concepts

-Covers nursing management and professional issues related to the role of the RN.
-Emphasis is placed on preparing for the RN practice.
+This course covers nursing management and professional issues related to the role of the registered nurse.
+Emphasis is placed on preparing for practice as a registered nurse.
 (Prerequisites: 543-109 Nursing: Complex Health Alterations 1; 543-110 Nursing: Mental Health and Community Concepts; 543-111 Nursing: Intermediate Clinical Practice; 543-112 Nursing Advanced Skills; 543-115 Nursing Advanced Clinical Practice.
 Concurrent enrollment in 543-113 Nursing Complex Health Alterations 2)

 2 Credit hours